adityaoberai/stylus-workshop-gol/README.md

 **Notice: Do not use these keys in production or put funds in them.
 They are for testing purposes only.**

 ### How to Use
 1. Deploy contracts using the master account.
 2. Interact with contracts (e.g., mint NFTs, call functions) using one of the funded test accounts.
 3. Switch wallets in your web3 wallet (e.g., MetaMask) as needed.

 > **Tip:** Keep deployer and user accounts separate to better understand contract permissions and simulate real dApp usage.

-### Contracts
-Before you run contract commands, start a local Ethereum node:
-- Clone the devnode: `git clone https://github.com/OffchainLabs/nitro-devnode.git apps/nitro-devnode`
-  - **Codespaces users:** This is handled by the Codespace devcontainer.
-You don't need to run this command.
-- Start the Nitro node: `./apps/nitro-devnode/run-dev-node.sh`

-After starting the node, run these commands:
-- `pnpm --filter contracts-stylus check` — Verify and compile the contract.
-- `pnpm --filter contracts-stylus test` — Run the contract tests.
-- `pnpm --filter contracts-stylus test:integration` — Run contract integration tests.
-- `pnpm --filter contracts-stylus deploy:local` — Deploy the contract to the local network.

-### Contracts-solidity
-- `pnpm --filter contracts-solidity build` — Build the contracts.
-- `pnpm --filter contracts-solidity test` — Run the tests.
-- `pnpm --filter contracts-solidity deploy:local` — Deploy the contract to the local network.